codingMustache/codingMustache/README.md

 ## Daily Trivia

-Australia, Japan, and Southeast Asia are in which ITU Region?
+What five letter word is the motto of the IBM Computer company?
- 1. Region 3
+ 1. Logic
- 2. Region 4
+ 2. Pixel
- 3. Region 2
+ 3. Click
- 4. Region 1
+ 4. Think

 <details>
   <summary>Answer</summary>
-  Region 3
+  Think
 </details>